 - we do not prevent the transfer under clause 6.2.

 11.5 If we intend to prevent the transfer because you owe us money, we will write and tell you.
 If the debt is repaid within 30 working days of you receiving this letter, we will allow the transfer to go ahead and the price rise or change will not apply to you.

-11.6 If the changes to the contract are required or necessary because of changes to the industry agreements under which we operate or changes imposed by any governmental or regulatory body or authority (e.g. OFGEM), the changes will come into effect on the day of notification.
+11.6 If the changes to your contract are required or necessary because of changes to the industry agreements under which we operate or changes imposed by any governmental or regulatory body or authority (e.g. OFGEM), the changes will come into effect on the day of notification.

 12. Security Deposits